top of page

 Transparency

-Demonstrating transparency in financial and impact management on nature conservation is essential for Fondo Naturaleza Chile.
-For this reason, we publicly share the main documents that support the operation of the Fund, for the consultation of our donors, civil society organizations and citizens.
+For Fondo Naturaleza Chile, transparency in financial management and its impact on nature conservation is fundamental.
+Therefore, we have chosen to publicly share the main documents that support the operation of the National Environmental Fund for consultation by our donors, civil society organizations, and the general public.

 Practice Standards for conservation trust funds